xiix0/scam/README.md

-You have a deep appreciation of the arts and music.
+Good day for a change of scene.
+Repaper the bedroom wall.